235u/proposals/OutlookSynchronisation/README.md

 ## Issues

-### Target Platform

-The job is posted under `Desktop Software Development`, usually being platform-dependent (e.g. targeting specific Office Desktop Clients), the specification refers i.a. to [Outlook add-ins](https://docs.microsoft.com/en-us/outlook/add-ins/) (more exactly speaking: [the quick start tutorial for Visual Studio](https://docs.microsoft.com/en-us/outlook/add-ins/quick-start?tabs=visualstudio)), being web applications in general:

-> Outlook add-ins are different from COM or VSTO add-ins, which are older integrations specific to Outlook running on Windows.
-Unlike COM add-ins, Outlook add-ins don't have any code physically installed on the user's device or Outlook client.
-For an Outlook add-in, Outlook reads the manifest and hooks up the specified controls in the UI, and then loads the JavaScript and HTML.
-The web components all run in the context of a browser in a sandbox.

-Which makes the

-> add-in is downloaded and installed

-step (see [specification](Specification.pdf), the setup slide) questionable, like

-> **Success** and **Error files** will be stored locally in a subfolder of the installation (called **Sync Reports**).

-> The application should generate **debug logs** stored in a **log** subfolder of the installation folder.

-> On **Save**, an XML file with all the configuration of contacts and events will be saved locally on the user’s PC in a subfolder of the installation folder.

-on the configuration slides.

 ### JavaScript Library

 The link to the [JavaScript Library](https://help.cirrus-shield.com/docs/developer-guide/javascript-library/) (seems to be better documented than the [REST API](https://help.cirrus-shield.com/docs/developer-guide/rest-api/))